CakeorPastry/cakestudio/README.md

 # cakestudio
-A Cake's Studio website.
-For the funny testing lol.
+A website made for the funny testing lol.
+This was made for learning basic coding and has only a few projects.